CletsyMedia/monty/README.md

 ## Monty Interpreter Testing

+Take these tests and unlock the power of Monty bytecode in your coding journey! 🛣️🚶🚶‍♂️🚶‍♀️

 ### Testing LIFO Magic

 1. Create a new Monty script file named `lifo_test.m` and open it with your favorite text editor.